Infrared Breast Thermography

 CALL TO MAKE AN APPOINTMENT: 800.447.7276

 - Breast Thermography

-Review of Breast Thermography By: William C. Amalu, DC, DABCT, DIACT, FIACT
+Review of Breast Thermography by William C. Amalu, DC, DABCT, DIACT, FIACT VISIT WEBSITE

 - American Academy of Thermology

-Information about Thermology provided from American Academy of Thermology
+Information about Thermology provided from the American Academy of Thermology VISIT WEBSITE

 - American Academy of Thermology

-Guidelines for Breast Thermology provided from American Academy of Thermology
+Guidelines for Breast Thermology provided from the American Academy of Thermology VISIT WEBSITE

 Let’s Get Started!
 Request An Appointment: